-In relation to family work, the staff team reflected on how they can help families to 'see situations from different angles' and work to realign the sometimes 'unrealistic expectations' that parents or carers may have, which reduces stress in the relationship.
+In relation to family work, the team reflected on how they can help families to 'see situations from different angles', and work to realign the sometimes 'unrealistic expectations' that parents or carers may have, which reduces stress in the relationship.
 Regular support provides the opportunity for children and young people to focus on managing their emotions and mental wellbeing or to alter their perspectives, which helps the relationship from the other direction.

-It is evident that staff have given careful consideration to ending the support, based on their experience.
+It is evident that staff have given careful consideration to how they end support and help young people to move forward, based on their experience.
 Support can end naturally but often it can be challenging for both staff and children and young people.
-There were examples of keeping on the support where other services have not yet stepped in, and also where includem helped children and young people to access other services after their support had ended.
+There were examples of maintaining the support where other services had not yet stepped in, and also where includem helped children and young people to access other services after their support had ended.
 Endings are managed carefully with workers cutting back the intensity of support over a six-week period.

-To date 60 children and young people have achieved personal outcomes and moved on from support.
-23 children and young people have been supported to record their informal learning through a Dynamic Youth Award.
-Data provided by includem highlight a diverse range of achievements such as: engaging in sports/leisure activities; being physically active; gaining an apprenticeship; going to college; increasing time-tabled time in school; and participating in a beach clean.
+Over the course of three years, of the 162 young people who were supported, 109 moved on successfully, 18 remained on programme with includem when the Adapt for CashBack programme ceased, and the staff could not secure engagement with 35 young people or their families.
+55 children and young people have been supported to record their informal learning through a Dynamic Youth Award (with another 13 pending) and have their achievements recognised.
+Data provided by includem highlight a diverse range of achievements such as: engaging in sports/leisure activities and being physically active; gaining an apprenticeship; going to college; increasing time in school; and participating in a community activity.
 These bear relation to support networks (outcome 1), physical and personal skills (2), health and wellbeing (3) and positive destinations (4).

 [Child], aged 11, struggled with antisocial behaviour in the community and in school.
-Support from staff helped him to understand the consequences and risks and positively move to high school with no displays of previous behaviours.
-Support sessions often took place whilst connecting him to positive, sustainable hobbies.
+Support from staff helped him to understand the consequences and risks and make a positive transition to high school.
+Support sessions often took place whilst connecting him to hobbies that were capable of being sustained.
 He has been introduced to and found a love of golf and fishing and is now a young member of an angling club.
 He feels that both activities allow him escape.